 Birdsville is a beautiful desert town about 35km from Bashville.
 Before and after the Bash the population swells from about 100 to nearly ten thousand!

 The only accommodation available in Birdsville during this time is camping, so make sure your camping setup is durable enough to keep you comfortable for more than just a few days.

-Click here for more information about accommodation in Birdsville.
+See Accommodation for more information about camping in Birdsville.

-Bashville is a pop-up town on the edge of the desert, and the most remote music festival in the world.
+Bashville is a pop-up town on the edge of the desert, so facilities are limited.
 We’ll provide most of the essentials like toilets, greywater disposal, a well-resourced medical facility, food vendors and limited firewood and ice, but that’s about it.

 Medical services in Birdsville are limited, so make sure any medical conditions are under control before you leave.
 There are no pharmacies in Birdsville, so you need to bring all your medications with you.